japaneseTemmie/UndertaleRemap/README.md

 # Extending the program

-To add custom keymaps simply edit the hashmap accordingly.
+To add custom keymaps, simply edit the `keys` hashmap accordingly.

 For example:

 `keys = {"w": "up", "z": "m"} # New key -> Key to be remapped`